 Inductive Step

-For the inductive step of the proof we assume that the result holds for $Y$--like complexes of smaller complexity.
-Adjustment $\Theta$ enables us to construct a suitable $\Z$-cover $p :\wh Y\to Y$ corresponding to an epimorphism $\pi_1(Y) \to\Z$ as follows.
-In the cover $\wh Y$ let $\wh X,\wh \cS,\wh \cT$ denote the lifts of $X,\cS,\cT$.
-At least one of the following is true:
+For the inductive step of the proof we assume that the result holds for complexes of smaller complexity satisfying the conditions for the construction of $Y$ at the beginning of section 2.
+Adjustment $\Theta$ (Lemma \ref{Theta}) enables us to construct a suitable $\Z$-cover $p :\wh Y\to Y$ corresponding to an epimorphism $\pi_1(Y) \to\Z$ as follows.
+In the cover $\wh Y$ let $\wh \cS,\wh \cT$ denote the lifts of $\cS,\cT$.